 Content

-• Understand the role of a range of political actors and how they can shape the policy process
+- Understand the roles of key political actors and how they influence decision-making and the policy process

 Outcomes

-• Gain a stronger understanding of the political environment that shapes public sector organisations
+- Develop a stronger grasp of the political environment influencing public sector organisations

-• Understand the broader political dynamics that influence policy outcomes
+- Gain insight into the broader dynamics that shape policy direction and outcomes

 Who Should Attend